keshavrathinavel/GitOps-Delivery-Practices-Workshop/README.md

 - **GitOps Principles**: Declarative infrastructure management
 - **Multi-Environment Management**: Staging and production with Kustomize
-- **Secrets Management**: Secure handling of sensitive data with Vault
 - **Infrastructure as Code**: Crossplane for cloud resource provisioning
 - **Continuous Delivery**: Automated deployments with ArgoCD